firebelley/GodotUtilities/README.md

 ## Building

 Make sure `nuget.exe` is in your `PATH` environment variable.
+You will also need to install the .NET 6.0 SDK which should already be installed if you are using C# with Godot 4.
 There is a post build event that will invoke `nuget.exe` and will create a `.nupkg` in `bin/Release`.
 You can then pull this `.nupkg` into your Godot project.
 In order to do so, you will need to configure a [local nuget repository location](https://docs.microsoft.com/en-us/nuget/hosting-packages/local-feeds).

 ```
 dotnet build -c Release